Prevention of Substance Use Disorders

 Risk Factor Management

-Assessment of Individual Risk Factors
+Assessment of Personal Risk Factors

 • Establish personalized risk assessment profiles

-• Track changes in stress index curves
+• Track changes in stress levels over time

 Adjustment of Family and Social Environments